Biloxi slammed on social media for 'Great Americans Day' post

-BILOXI, Miss.
-(AP) -- Biloxi City Council will meet Monday to discuss using the name “Great Americans Day” on Martin Luther King Jr. Day, the mayor posted on the city’s website on Saturday.
+BILOXI, Miss. – The Biloxi City Council on Monday voted 6-0 to rename “Great Americans Day” as Dr. Martin Luther King Jr. Day.

-The council will meet Monday at 10 a.m. to reconsider the designation; just one hour before the city’s annual MLK Day parade, CBS affiliate WLOX reports.

-Biloxi was at the center of a social media firestorm when the city published now-deleted Twitter and Facebook posts that read “Non-emergency municipal offices in Biloxi will be closed on Monday in observance of Great Americans Day.”
+The move came after the city created a firestorm late last week when it posted on social media that “non-emergency municipal offices in Biloxi will be closed on Monday in observance of Great Americans Day.”

-The posts referred to the third Monday in January, which is also the federal holiday that honors civil rights icon Martin Luther King, Jr. There was no mention of King originally but the Facebook was appeared to be edited to include MLK Day.

-Mayor Andrew "FoFo" Gilich called for the city to repeal its ordinance and recognize the holiday with the King name.

-The City of Biloxi also posted a FAQ on its website explaining the history of "Great Americans Day."

-According to the city, there was already in place a holiday honoring Robert E. Lee before Martin Luther King, Jr. was declared a national holiday in 1983 during President Ronald Reagan's term.
-The change to "Great Americans Day" was a compromise of sorts to "comply with conflicting state and federal laws that gave different names to the holiday."
+The city posted on its website a history of “Great Americans Day” and said that there was already in place a holiday that honored Robert E. Lee before Martin Luther King Jr. Day was declared a holiday in 1983.

-Additionally, Mayor Gilich said he was not aware of the name change established 30 years ago.
-He has called a special meeting Monday with City Council to discuss changing the name to align with the official federal holiday.

-The meeting is scheduled for 10 a.m., one hour before the city's MLK Parade.
+Martin Luther King Jr. Day is also celebrated on the third Monday in January.

+The city said the change to “Great Americans Day” was meant as a compromise for “conflicting state and federal laws that gave different names to the holiday.”

+Councilman Robert Deming III told Eyewitness News it was “an abomination” to call the day anything but Martin Luther King Jr. Day.

 (© 2017 WWL)